jammsen/docker-sons-of-the-forest-dedicated-server/README.md

 ## What you need to run this

-- Basic understanding of Docker, Linux and Networking (Port-Forwarning/NAT)
+- Basic understanding of Docker, Linux and Networking (Port-Forwarding/NAT)

 ## Getting started

 1. Create 2 sub-directories on your Dockernode in your game-server-directory (`/srv/sonsoftheforest/steamcmd` and `/srv/sonsoftheforest/game`)
-2. Setup Port-Forwarning or NAT for the ports in the Docker-Compose file
+2. Setup Port-Forwarding or NAT for the ports in the Docker-Compose file
 3. Start the container with the following examples: